getgauge/docs.gauge.org/getting_started/windows_installation.rst

 :installer-icon:`Install using NPM installation`
 ------------------------------------------------

-.. cssclass:: dynamic-content windows collapsible-content text-block
+.. cssclass:: dynamic-content windows collapsible-content

-System Requirements
+    .. admonition:: System Requirements

-Node.js
+        `Node.js <nodejs.org>`__

         To install gauge using NPM you will need the latest node version.

-* if you have Node.js already installed - to get the latest version use the following command:
+            `If you have Node.js already installed - to get the latest version of npm use the following command:`

-`npm install -g npm@latest`.
+            'npm install -g npm@latest'

+    You can install Gauge by running the following command in Terminal.

 .. cssclass:: dynamic-content windows collapsible-content

-You can install Gauge by running the following command in Powershell/Command Prompt.

-.. cssclass:: dynamic-content windows collapsible-content
 .. code-block:: console

     npm install -g @getgauge/cli

-.. cssclass:: dynamic-content windows collapsible nightly-installer

 :installer-icon:`Nightly Installation`
 --------------------------------------